daor95/book-exercise-docs/labmodule03/README-CDA.md

 - PIOT-CDA-03-006: The **SensorAdapterManager** module has been updated to manage sensor simulators.
 The class now includes a constructor that initializes key parameters using ConfigUtil, such as useEmulator, pollRate, and locationID.
 It also instantiates a scheduler from the apscheduler library to handle periodic telemetry updates.
 The `_initEnvironmentalSensorTasks()` method was implemented to configure sensor adapters for humidity, pressure, and temperature, ensuring they generate simulated data within defined thresholds.
 Additionally, the `setDataMessageListener()`, `startManager()`, and `stopManager()` methods were implemented to allow external components to interact with the sensor manager.
 The `handleTelemetry()` method was developed to generate sensor data, set location identifiers, log generated values, and pass data to the message listener.
 All unit tests passed except for `DataUtilTest.py` (as expected).
 Integration test **SensorAdapterManagerTest** completed successfully.
+- PIOT-CDA-03-007: The **ActuatorAdapterManager** module has been implemented to manage actuator simulators efficiently.
+The class now includes a constructor that initializes key parameters using ConfigUtil, such as useEmulator, deviceID, and locationID.
+It also sets up actuator instances for a humidifier and an HVAC system using `_initEnvironmentalActuationTasks()`.
+Additionally, the `setDataMessageListener()` method allows external components to register a listener for actuator messages.
+The `sendActuatorCommand()` method validates actuator commands before forwarding them to the appropriate actuator simulator.
+The implementation ensures that actuation commands are correctly processed and logged within the IoT system.
+All unit tests passed except for `DataUtilTest.py` (as expected).
+Integration test **ActuatorAdapterManagerTest** completed successfully.

 ### Code Repository and Branch